bingeli1212/nitrile-preview/doc/DOC-html-flex.md

 - a flex container does not contribute a first formatted line or first letter to their ancestors;
-  thus, the notation of ``::first-line`` and/or ``::first-letter`` pseudo-element done to a flex container has no effect
+  thus, the notation of ``::first-line`` and/or ``::first-letter`` pseudo-element done to a flex container has no effect;

+- margins of two adjacent flex items do not collapse.

+In addition, if a specific direction of a margin is set to ``auto``, which is called an &em{auto margin}, it serves to expand to absorb all extra space in that direction.
+An auto margin can be set to achieve the effect of aligning that item in the cross-axis dimension if the margin is set at that direction.
+The same auto margin could also be used to push a flex item away from one of its neighboring items in the main-axis dimension if the margin happens to be facing that direction.

 Loosely speaking, flex items of a flex container are considered "in-flow contents" of this flex container.
-As for a HTML structure,
+As for a HTML document,
-each child element of a flex container element becomes a flex item.
+each child element of a flex container parent automatically becomes a flex item of that container.
-Texts between child elements are wrapped inside an anonymous block container that becomes an flex item itself.
+All text between two child elements are indirectly becoming part of a flex item by being wrapped inside an anonymous element where that element itself becoming the flex item.
-However, if those text contains only white space then this element is considered invisible
+Should those text contains only white space then this anonymous element is not rendered,
-(or as if it had been set the ``display:none`` property value.)
+which could be considered equivalent to being set the ``display:none`` property.

 @ figure{subfigure}
   &label{flex:container}